arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 - You may use any programming language.
 - You may incorporate code/libraries found online, provided the licensing allows it and you properly document their use.
 However, your project must include original code developed by your group; simply combining existing code is not sufficient.
 - Your project may complement work done in another course, but it must be a new implementation.
 You cannot submit previously completed work.

-To aim for  a grade higher than C:

 Present and discuss your project with a teacher or Teaching Assistant no later than three weeks after the course starts.
 Discussions take place during lab sessions.